On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Introduction

 \section{Introduction}

-Classification is one of the fundamental problems of statistics and machine learning, see Devroye, Gy\"orfi and Lugosi \cite{DeGyLu96} and Vapnik \cite{Vapnik1999}.
-It has countless applications from health care and industry to commerce and finance.\ A significant portion of these applications include sensitive data, for example, about the health or financial situations of the clients involved, which should be anonymised before it can be processed.
+Classification is one of the fundamental problems of machine learning (ML) and mathematical statistics \citep{DeGyLu96, Vapnik1999}.
+It has countless applications from health care, agriculture and industry to security, commerce and finance.\ A significant portion of these applications include sensitive data, for example, about the health or financial circumstances of the clients involved, which should be anonymised before it can be processed.
 Nevertheless, anonymisation is more involved than just removing the names and the addresses of the clients, as the data can contain several other types of sensitive information.
-The concept of differential privacy in Dwork et al.\ \cite{Dwork2006} provides a rigorous framework to measure the amount of information privacy.
-Localised privacy dates back to Warner \cite{Warner1965}, and {\em local differential privacy} (LDP) was formally defined by Duchi, Jordan, and Wainwright \cite{Duchi2013}.
-On the one hand, LDP helps getting rid of a trusted third party; on the other hand, it generates a framework for managing nonparamteric regression and classification, cf.\ Berrett and Butucea \cite{BeBu19} and Berrett, Gy\"orfi and Walk \cite{BeGyWa21}.
-The LDP mechanism allows processing data even in cases, when the original, raw data should only be seen by its legitimate data holder.
+The concept of differential privacy \citep{Dwork2006} provides a rigorous framework to measure the amount of information privacy.
+Local privacy dates back to \citep{Warner1965}, and {\em local differential privacy} (LDP) was formally defined by \cite{Duchi2013}.
+On the one hand, LDP helps to get rid of a trusted third party; on the other hand, it generates a framework for managing nonparametric regression and classification, cf.\ \citep{BeBu19} and \citep{BeGyWa21}.
+The LDP mechanism allows processing the data even in cases when the original, raw data should only be seen by its legitimate data holder.